psybits/gopsydose/README.md

 #### VerbosePrinting
 If set to true, functions which print more verbose information, will print it.

-#### PrefixPrinting
-If set to true, all print function wrappers add the project's name and the name of the code from which the printing is done.

-This is mostly useful when importing the module into another project to have a better distinction between different text information.
-It can help with debugging a bit as well, but don't rely on it too much!

 #### Timezone
 This by default is "Local", which means the code tries to figure out the local time zone using the operating system settings.
 If this fails, you can use